kjellberg/paddle_rails/README.md

 This will:
 - Create an initializer at `config/initializers/paddle_rails.rb`
 - Generate a migration for the subscriptions table
-- Mount the engine routes at `/paddle`
+- Mount the customer portal routes at `/billing`

 Run the migration: